mukunda-/chess/README.md

 I expect this number to flucuate wildly as I add features.
 I will eventually need to make the stats more scientific.

 Performance: 30k games per my-current-laptop second, 28k with zstdcat.

+## 00002

+Added clock times to potential outputs.
+Now output is roster controlled.  ~26k, no zstdcat